 Welcome to Milk Allergy Mom!
-I never dreamed this would be one of our posts to go viral, but it’s been a pleasure sharing this special day with so many of you.
-Thank you for stopping in!
+We never dreamed this post would go viral, but it’s been a pleasure sharing our special memories and popular water balloon pinatas with so many of you.
+Thanks for stopping in!

 And that we did.
-The kids had so much fun that they didn’t even complain about the heat and actually begged to stay longer.
-Although, I do think the mamas were getting a little hot as temps reached near 100 that day!
+The kids had so much fun.
+They didn’t even complain about the heat and actually begged to stay longer.
+Although, I do think the mamas were getting a little hot as the temps neared 100 that day!
 Maybe we need squirt bottles next time for the moms to keep cool.

-Thank goodness for a shade tree where we adults congregated in our comfy chairs while the kids ran around like crazy people.
+Thank goodness for a shade tree where adults congregated in comfy chairs while the kids ran around like crazy people.

-All the children got a pair of goggles with their names on them (Sharpie)…good for the next thing I will show you.
+all the children got a pair of goggles with their names on them in Sharpie…good for the next thing.

 The kids absolutely loved this and covered themselves over and over.

 There was bubble-blowing.

 for a water balloon toss game and water balloon fight.